GMC Yukon years to avoid — most common problems

 Drivers have also reported seeing all sorts of electric problems including the A/C heater malfunction, exterior lighting, and even the electronic stability control fault.
 Because of a faulty sensor, this electric failure is one of the most dangerous as it may initiate sudden braking on a 2015 to 2020 Yukon.

-Driveshaft assembly problem
+3. Driveshaft assembly problem

 One of the biggest issues with the GMC Yukon is the driveshaft assembly and the matter mostly touched the rear driveshaft assemblies.
-These weren’t made heat-resistant enough so that sometimes caused the drivers of the 2022 Yukon to experience sudden power losses while driving.
+These weren’t made heat-resistant enough so they sometimes caused the drivers of the 2022 Yukon to experience sudden power losses while driving.

 If this happens while you are on the road, it increases the risk of a crash and that’s why GM issued a recall to deal with the driveshaft assembly problem.

-Airbag system problems
+4. Airbag system problems

 Last but not least important comes the airbag system fault, a problem that could occur and put the passengers and the driver at risk.
 Safety comes first while driving, and we believe that this issue will be your primary concern of yours when considering Yukon as your potential next vehicle.

-On the bright side – GM issued numerous recalls to make things right, and they managed to fix the airbag inflator explosion problem.
+On the bright side – GM issued several recalls to make things right, and they managed to fix the airbag inflator explosion problem.
 The thing is – you’ll have to check whether the vehicle you aim to purchase has gone through the airbag recall before buying it, to avoid potential safety concerns.

-Which GMC Yukon years to avoid?
+Worst GMC Yukon years to avoid

 Yukon is a robust and reliable SUV, but whether we like it or not, some model years are simply not worth the trouble.
 After providing you with insight into the main problems that this model had through generations, it’s time to see which model years you should avoid at all costs.
+So, the main inquiry is – what are the worst GMC Yukon years?

 Second-generation GMC Yukon (2003-2006 model years)